osifinance/osifinanceapi/README.md

-# osifinanceAPI: Python API for OSI Finance
+# osifinanceAPI: Python API for OSI Finance REST API
 osifinanceAPI is a Python library for accessing OSI Finance's financial calculators.
 The library enables developers to programmatically calculate taxes, social security, and other financial topics.

 ## Installation
 You can install osifinanceAPI with pip:

-pip install osifinanceAPI
+pip install osifinanceapi

 ## Documentation